willokans/moodmeal/README.md

 # 🍽️ MoodMeal

 A simple and beautiful web application that recommends recipes based on your current mood!
-Built with Express, SQLite, and vanilla JavaScript with Tailwind CSS.
+Built with Express, PostgreSQL (Supabase), and vanilla JavaScript with Tailwind CSS.

 **Production-Ready Features**: User authentication, admin panel, recipe management, and comprehensive test coverage.